Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Compare Colors into a spreadsheet?
+How do I pull Compare Colors into Google Sheets?

 How many credits does each Compare Colors cell cost?